-The Allied Health Ambassador program was established in 2002 to promote interdisciplinary student involvement by encouraging communication between students and administration, peer camaraderie, recruitment of prospective students, assistance to matriculating students, and alumni involvement.
-The student ambassadors serve as Allied Health representatives at various college fairs, school tours and campus events.
+The allied health ambassador program was established in 2002 to promote interdisciplinary student involvement by encouraging communication between students and administration, peer camaraderie, recruitment of prospective students, assistance to matriculating students, and alumni involvement.
+The student ambassadors serve as allied health representatives at various college fairs, school tours and campus events.
 They are an elite group of students, with strong leadership abilities, a positive attitude about UNC-CH, excellent communication skills, and good academic standing.
-To be eligible to become a student ambassador applicants must be currently enrolled in any division of the Department of Allied Health Sciences with a grade point average meeting the standards of their current program.
+To be eligible, applicants must be currently enrolled in any division of the Department of Allied Health Sciences with a grade point average meeting the standards of their current program.
 These students also must exhibit a history of student involvement prior to attending UNC-CH and participate in an interview and ambassador orientation.

 Allied Health Ambassador Responsibilities